Sleippnir/AWS-recommendation-system/README.md

 ## Overview

-This project dashboard is a comprehensive, interactive tool designed for project stakeholders, including developers, data scientists, and architects.
-It consolidates three key project documents into a single, easy-to-navigate interface:
+This project dashboard is a minimalist tool designed for project stakeholders.
+It consolidates three project documents into a single, easy-to-navigate interface:

 1.  **The  Plan:** A step-by-step plan detailing the system's architecture, training protocols, and operational strategies.
 2.  **AWS Service Mapping:** A direct mapping of each system component to its corresponding AWS service.